Arghya-Banerjee/Covid-19-India-Data-Analysis-Project/README.md

-# Covid-19 Data Analysis Project for India
+# Covid-19 India Data Analysis Project

 This is a practice **Data Analysis Project** by me in the field of **Covid-19 Virus** spreading in India.
 The Data/Datasets used in this is project are provided by **[Kaggle](https://www.kaggle.com/)**.